 AveningTech will provide end-to-end lifecycle support for ONR equipment, peripherals, and software.
 We will ensure that their computers, peripherals, and other assets are properly tracked through the lifecycle, are loaded with current firmware and software, are maintained to industry standard, and are repaired or replaced on appropriate schedules.
 Our personnel fuse their expertise in systems engineering with knowledge and understanding of government asset management best practices to provide our customers with confidence that their assets will be fully mission capable and ready to support operations with minimal downtime.

 Ability to Perform Successfully.
-By applying our helpdesk support methods, we will meet all performance standards associated with OneDesk support cite deliverables and service metrics here
+By applying our help desk support methods, we will meet all performance standards associated with OneDesk support cite deliverables and service metrics here

 1.4 Tech Refresh

 Understanding of Requirement.
 For ONR to maintain its position as an innovative technical leader for the Navy, it is imperative that the components of its IT infrastructure never reach their technological end-of-life (EOL).
 Therefore, the AveningTech/BWI Team will implement processes and methodologies to ensure we anticipate technical refreshment needs for all ONR hardware and software and accomplish that technical refreshment at least six months before EOL.
 We have performed multiple similar technical refreshes for other DoD customers and employ personnel who have experience with NGEN and NMCI.
 We are also very familiar with the process of acquiring, building, maintaining, refreshing, and disposing of IT assets in multivendor, high security environments.
 Thus, we have the experience and expertise to adapt our IT asset management processes to the specific needs associated with the daily and long-term strategic management of ONR’s software and technology-related hardware.
-This expertise includes planning, monitoring, scanning, and recording software license and/or hardware assets to ensure compliance with vendor contracts.
-We will deliver procurement strategies to optimize technology refreshment spending across the organization to support ONR’s mission objectives.

 For the Defense Microelectronics Activity (DMEA), for example, our team maintained a central database for logging maintenance and EOL status and history for high-technology hardware.
 We maintained multiple data center and lab environments within DMEA, performing inventories of all IT property assets to facilitate risk analysis and technical refreshment needs across the enterprise.
 After establishing this baseline, we continuously monitored the assets to integrate ongoing equipment logistics and technical refresh activities with the risk assessment.
 We developed and maintained a configuration management plan for DMEA that coordinated and documented technical refreshment for multiple enterprise hardware devices and software applications.
-We received and prepared IT equipment for disposition and ensured all required documentation was filled out appropriately.
-We assisted Government property custodians with the transfer of equipment, coordinating and scheduling logistics as needed.
 To facilitate these efforts our technical personnel also created a customized ticket reporting system analogous to Remedy for DMEA.

 Sound Approach.
 Our technical refreshment methodology involves close coordination with the Contractor Technical Representative (CTR) and accounts for multiple variables and other requirements associated with ONR’s specific technical refreshment goals.
 We will work with the CTR to coordinate the scheduling of Classified and Unclassified technical refreshes with each ONR office location, as well as interactions with NGEN and NMCI personnel regarding equipment delivery and installation.
 We will use the following general methods and techniques to ensure all ONR Technical Refresh performance standards are met: